fadiabdelrahim/Active-Directory/README.md

   <img src=images/Picture201.png>
 </p>

-Next, we will try and ping google.com to check that our DNS is working, and the internet is accessible
+<div align="center">Next, we will try and ping google.com to check that our DNS is working, and the internet is accessible</div>

 <p align="center"><img src=images/Picture202.png></p>

-Next, we will change the name of this Windows 10 machine and join the domain at the same time.
-Right click start menu and select system
+<div align="center">Next, we will change the name of this Windows 10 machine and join the domain at the same time.
+Right click start menu and select system</div>

 <p align="center">
   <img src=images/Picture203.png>